GMC Logo

 • other healthcare regulators or organisations that could help our investigation

-• independent experts that we may use to provide medical opinions.
+• independent experts that we may use to provide expert opinions.

 We need to use your information like this to investigate but if you don’t want us to, let us know why.
 We may still use your information in the interests of protecting the public, but we’ll let you know first.